bakhtin/iroha-sandbox/iroha-transfer-asset/step3.md

-Now as Alice has her account and a private key, she can send commands to the system.
+Now as we configured the library to use this particular key of Alice (which was pre-configured together with the account in the genesis block), she can send commands to the system.

 This next snippet defines a list of commands that will be wrapped into a transaction and sent to Iroha.
 With `AddAssetQuantity` command Alice will issue a certain amount of the asset `coin#test`.